Iñaki Ruiz de Pinedo: Career

 Ruiz de Pinedo contested the 1987 local elections as a HB candidate in Vitoria-Gasteiz and was elected.
 He was re-elected at the 1991 local elections.
 He was a member of HB's National Board (Mahai Nazionaleko) from 1982 to 1996 when he left the party over differences in its direction and quit politics.
 In 1996 Ruiz de Pinedo and Rosa Delaasunciónekin founded Zero Tailer Soziologikoa S.L.

 Ruiz de Pinedo returned to politics in 1998 when at the 1998 regional election he was placed 5th on the Euskal Herritarrok (EH) electoral alliance's list of candidates in the Province of Araba but the alliance only managed to win three seats in the province and as a result he failed to get re-elected to the Basque Parliament.
 He contested the 1999 local elections as an EH candidate in Vitoria-Gasteiz and was re-elected.
 He resigned from Zero Tailer Soziologikoa in 1999 after being elected to the municipal council.
 He resigned from the municipal council in 2000 due to differences with the EH leadership over the party's stance on ETA.
 He left politics in 2000 and from 2001 to 2005 he carried out research on the social need of prisoners for the University of the Basque Country.
-He joined Invesco-Mirugain in 2005 as a research co-ordiantor, specialising in poverty, prison and racism.
+He joined Invesco-Mirugain in 2005 as a research co-ordinator, specialising in poverty, prison and racism.

 Ruiz de Pinedo contested the 2019 general election as an EH Bildu electoral alliance candidate in the Province of Araba and was elected to the Congress of Deputies.